tc39/notes/es7/2015-07/july-28.md

 IS: That's correct.
 That's required by the ISO process.

-BT: If Istvan can convince ISO to accept yearly releases "as-is", are you ok with this?
+BT: If István can convince ISO to accept yearly releases "as-is", are you ok with this?

 WH: If ISO can accept as-is, then let's discuss this again, but I don't think they can